 Turn off any device group mappings that are configured.
 For details, see Categorize devices with device group mapping in Microsoft Intune.

-If you are using Intune standalone to manage iOS devices prior to the change in MDM authority, you must make sure that the same Apple Push Notification service (APNs) certificate that was previously used in Intune is renewed and used to set up the tenant again in Configuration Manager (hybrid).
+If you're using Intune standalone to manage iOS devices prior to the change in MDM authority, you must make sure that the same Apple Push Notification service (APNs) certificate that was previously used in Intune is renewed and used to set up the tenant again in Configuration Manager (hybrid).